 I’d get on the first flight back to Chengdu just to get some street food.
 Like the word already gives away: it’s food sold on the streets.
 Especially at night, Chinese vendors come and go with their little vehicles.
 It’s an important part of Chinese food culture.
 The most known street food is Chinese Barbecue or 烧烤 (Shaokao).
 But, always be careful with your stomach when trying street food: many vendors have never heard of the word ‘hygiene’!

 Curious about Chengdu Food Tours?
 Check their website.
-Cheers and enjoy your meal 😏
+Cheers, and enjoy your meal 😏

 The post Chinese Food Culture & Chengdu Food Tours appeared first on Simply By Joy.